Interview Query

 This question requires a bit of creative problem-solving to understand how you can prove or disprove the hypothesis.
 The hypothesis is that data scientists who end up switching jobs more often get promoted faster.
 Therefore, in analyzing this dataset, you can prove this hypothesis by separating the data scientists into specific segments on how often they switch jobs in their careers.

-For example, if you looked at the number of job switches for data scientists that have been in their field for five years, you could prove the hypothesis that the number of data science managers increased with the number of times they had switched jobs.
+For example, if you looked at the number of job switches for data scientists who have been in their field for five years, you could prove the hypothesis that the number of data science managers increased with the number of times they had switched jobs.

 • Never switched jobs: 10% are managers